beaverbuilder/documentation/docs/beaver-builder/layouts/modules/accordion/accordion.md

 #### Label

 Enter a name for your accordion item.
-This is used both as the accordion item title and in the Beaver Builder user interface to identify the item.

-Enter a name for your accordion item.
-This appears in the Accordion module settings panel to identify the item and on the frontend
+This appears in the Accordion module settings panel to identify the item and on the frontend.

 #### Content Type